keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1beta1/_index.md

-AnalysisValueTemplateList contains a list of AnalysisValueTemplate
+AnalysisValueTemplateList contains a list of AnalysisValueTemplate resources